Athlaeos/ValhallaMMO_ALPHA/README.md

 # ValhallaMMO
-Source code for ValhallaMMO, a very large configurable skills/leveling plugin for minecraft
+Alpha source code for ValhallaMMO, a very large configurable skills/leveling plugin for minecraft

+ALPHA IS OUTDATED!
+The plugin is unstable and unbalanced, and will no longer be maintained.
+Please use the Beta versions of ValhallaMMO going forward.

 ## Getting started
 1. Download the jar off of spigot: https://www.spigotmc.org/resources/valhallammo-early-alpha-the-most-advanced-free-skills-leveling-plugin.94921/